godsamit/Fetch-Test/README.md

 ```

 # Self Boasting Time
 - Google maps integration.
-- Cookie states for favorite dogs and matched dog.
+- Cookie states for favorite dogs and matched dog, resistant to user refresh.
+- Responsive design, UIUX, and some simple animations.